JuliaData/DataFrames.jl/docs/src/basics.md

 (1000, 10)
 ```

-To get basic summaer statistics of data in your DataFrame use `describe` (check out the help of describe for information on how to customize shown statistics).
+To get basic statistics of data in your DataFrame use `describe` (check out the help of describe for information on how to customize shown statistics).
 ```jldoctest dataframe
 julia> describe(german)
 10×7 DataFrame